The Strangest Proton?

-{\bf Introduction.} An accurate determination of the strange quark and anti-quark parton distribution functions (PDFs) of the proton ~\cite{Gao:2017yyd,Kovarik:2019xvh, Ethier:2020way} is key to carrying out precision phenomenology at current and future colliders, specifically for measuring fundamental parameters of the Standard Model such as the mass of the $W$ boson~\cite{Aaboud:2017svj} and the Weinberg angle~\cite{Sirunyan:2018swq}, see also~\cite{Bagnaschi:2019mzi}.
-Because of the limited experimental information available, however, the strange quark and anti-quark PDFs remain significantly more uncertain than the other light sea quark PDFs.
+An accurate determination of the strange quark and anti-quark parton distribution functions (PDFs) of the proton ~\cite{Gao:2017yyd,Kovarik:2019xvh, Ethier:2020way} is key to carrying out precision phenomenology at current and future colliders, specifically for measuring fundamental parameters of the Standard Model (SM) such as the mass of the $W$ boson~\cite{Aaboud:2017svj}, the Weinberg angle~\cite{Sirunyan:2018swq}, and electroweak parameters in general~\cite{Bagnaschi:2019mzi}.
+Because of the limited experimental information available, however, the strange quark and anti-quark PDFs remain much more uncertain than the up and down sea quark PDFs.

 The strange quark and anti-quark PDFs have been determined from neutrino-nucleus deep-inelastic scattering (DIS) for a long time, specifically from measurements of dimuon cross sections, whereby the secondary muon originates from the decay of a charmed meson, $\nu_{\mu}+N\to\mu+c+X$ with $c\to D\to \mu+X$~\cite{Bazarko:1994tt,KayisTopaksu:2008aa, Mason:2007zz,Samoylov:2013xoa}.
-When interpreted in terms of the ratio between strange and non-strange sea quark PDFs, $R_s\equiv(s+\bar{s})/(\bar{u}+\bar{d})$, these measurements favor values around $R_s \simeq 0.5$ when PDFs are evaluated at values of the momentum fraction $x=0.023$ and scale $Q=1.6$~GeV.
-Therefore it came as a surprise when a QCD analysis of the $W$- and $Z$-boson rapidity distributions measured by the ATLAS experiment in proton-proton collisions~\cite{Aad:2012sb} suggested instead a ratio closer to $R_s\simeq 1$.
-This result was subsequently corroborated by an analysis based on an increased integrated luminosity~\cite{Aaboud:2016btc}.
+When interpreted in terms of the ratio between strange and non-strange sea quark PDFs, $R_s\equiv(s+\bar{s})/(\bar{u}+\bar{d})$, these measurements favor values around $R_s\lsim 0.5$ when PDFs are evaluated at values of the momentum fraction $x=0.023$ and scale $Q=1.6$~GeV.
+Therefore, it came as a surprise when a QCD analysis of the $W$- and $Z$-boson rapidity distributions measured by the ATLAS experiment in proton-proton collisions~\cite{Aad:2012sb}, later corroborated by an analysis based on an increased integrated luminosity~\cite{Aaboud:2016btc}, suggested instead a ratio closer to $R_s\simeq~1$.
 Complementary information on the strange quark and anti-quark PDFs is provided by $W$-boson production in association with light jets~\cite{Sutton:2019pug} and charm quarks~\cite{Stirling:2012vh}, the latter process being dominated by the partonic scattering $g+s \to W+c$.
-However, measurements of these processes performed by ATLAS~\cite{Aaboud:2017soa,Aad:2014xca} and CMS~\cite{Chatrchyan:2013uja,Sirunyan:2018hde} experiments recently.
+Measurements of these processes were performed by the ATLAS~\cite{Aaboud:2017soa,Aad:2014xca} and CMS~\cite{Chatrchyan:2013uja,Sirunyan:2018hde} experiments recently.
 Although ATLAS and CMS $W c$ measurements turned out to be consistent at the parton level, different interpretations in terms of $R_s$ were claimed~\cite{Aad:2014xca,Chatrchyan:2013uja}.